pejrich/ancestry/README.md

 # Ancestry

-##
+## WARNING

-WARNING: Do not use this!
+Do not use this!
 It's still under development and not ready for use.
 Any help testing, finishing, etc. is greatly appreciated.

+Currently it's only been used with Postgres and on Elixir/Phoenix/Ecto

 ## Installation